WLOV-TV: History

-WLOV's digital signal on UHF channel 16 signed on August 22, 2004 and upgraded to full-powered high definition level in April 2007.
+WLOV's digital signal on UHF channel 16 signed on August 22, 2004, and upgraded to full-powered high definition level in April 2007.
 On April 1 of that year, WLOV launched a new second digital subchannel to be the market's This TV affiliate.
 Although not initially carried on digital cable systems, WLOV-DT2 was eventually picked up by carriage agreements.

-On September 1, 2012, WLOV added MeTV to digital subchannel 27.2; the network relocated from WTVA, which switched the affiliation of its second digital subchannel from MeTV to ABC on that date, due to the August 31 shutdown of WKDH (which WTVA-DT2 effectively replaced the affiliate for the Columbus/Tupelo/West Point market).
+On September 1, 2012, WLOV added MeTV to digital subchannel 27.2; the network relocated from WTVA, which switched the affiliation of its second digital subchannel from MeTV to ABC on that date, due to the August 31 shutdown of WKDH (which WTVA-DT2 effectively replaced the affiliate for the Columbus–Tupelo–West Point market).
 This TV was relocated to a new third digital subchannel to make room for MeTV.
 Lingard Broadcasting filed to sell WLOV to Tupelo Broadcasting on December 21, 2012; the new owners continued the station's agreements with WTVA.
 The sale was consummated on August 13.

 Heartland Media announced its purchase of WTVA from the Spain family on September 16, 2014; while WLOV-TV itself was not included in the deal as it is owned separately, Heartland inherited WTVA's agreements with WLOV.
 Three weeks later, on October 7, Coastal Television Broadcasting Company (which owns fellow Fox affiliate KTBY in Anchorage, Alaska) announced that it would acquire WLOV.
 Both transactions were completed on February 11, 2015.
-Since the late 2010s, WLOV primarily identifies using its call sign instead of the network mandated Fox 27, although it includes the Fox logo in its station id.
+Since the late 2010s, WLOV primarily identified using its call sign instead of the network mandated Fox 27, although it included the Fox logo in its station identification.

+On February 1, 2024, it was announced that the Fox affiliation would move from WLOV to WCBI-DT2 the next day.
+WLOV would assume WCBI-DT2's CW Plus affiliation.